Q-Minh/nihu/dox/tech_geometry.md

 The class further stores its corners (locations in the parameter space), as well as the domain's center in static members.
 The class provides static methods to return
-- the begin iterator to the domain's corners array ::domain::get_corners
+- the begin iterator to the domain's corners array NiHu::domain::get_corners
-- the domain's specific corner ::domain::get_corner
+- the domain's specific corner NiHu::domain::get_corner
-- the domain's center ::domain::get_center
+- the domain's center NiHu::domain::get_center
-- and the domain's volume ::domain::get_volume
+- and the domain's volume NiHu::domain::get_volume

-Each domain is assigned a numeric identifier by the metafunction ::domain_traits::id.
+Each domain is assigned a numeric identifier by the metafunction NiHu::domain_traits::id.
 The default value of this id is

 	10 * dimension + NumCorners

 thus the id of \c line_domain is 12, and the id of tria_domain is 23.
-Each domain is assigned a textual identifier by metafunction ::domain_traits::name.
+Each domain is assigned a textual identifier by metafunction NiHu::domain_traits::name.
 This textual id is useful for debugging and performance diagnostics.

 Library reference {#tech_geometry_domain_lib}